Acupressure Points for Hair Growth: Benefits And How To Do It

 Is Acupressure Safe?

 Acupressure has been used for many centuries to overcome health issues.
 Research shows that the pressure points in the fingernail beds can stimulate hair growth.
 Massaging and pressing these points can improve hair health and promote growth.
 As mentioned above, acupuncture (using acupressure) can alleviate stress, which is known to cause various types of alopecia.
-There are certain pressure points on the fingers that may prevent hair graying and hair fall as well.
+There are certain pressure points on the fingers that may increase blood flow to the scalp and prevent hair graying and hair fall as well.
 Overall, there are some studies that support using acupressure points for hair growth, but more research needs to be conducted in this area.

 Frequently Asked Questions